sara-harder/recipe_book/README.md

 Half of the home page was set up, but I still needed to add the Favorites and the Recents.
 I wasn't ready to incorportate the user database data yet, so I started with a mock object instead.
 I added a user state into redux, so that the user's attributes can be accessed at any time.
 From there, I added functionality so that when a user opens a recipe, it adds it to their recents, and when they click on the heart in the corner, it adds it to their favorites.

 I repeated the same steps with the web version.
 Then, I updated the style to make both versions of the app more visually appealing.
 At this point, the app has some basic functionality, so I made the GitHub repository officially public.

+The web version was still having some style issues, and a friend had previously recommended to me that I try using the Bootstrap framework.
+I decided to test it out, and instantly noticed some improvements.
+With the proper setup, I could now scroll on the Home page when the browser was smaller.
+Shrinking the browser shrank the elements on the web page as well, allowing for much better readability.
+On the pages where you select categories or recipes, I could easily create a grid that adjusted with the browser as well.
+Instead of 5 columns, shrinking the browser would adapt the page to use 4, 3, etc. columns.
+I no longer needed the clunky algorithm that I had created for this.
+Overall, everything was an improvement, and the style is much nicer and more readable thanks to bootstrap.